SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 illustrates the calculation of electron dynamics in the crystalline silicon induced by a pulsed electric field.

-Exercise-6 is for an irradiation and a propagation of a pulsed light in a bulk silicon, coupling Maxwell equations for the electromagnetic fields of the pulsed light and the electron dynamics in the unit cells.
+Exercise-7 is for an irradiation and a propagation of a pulsed light in a bulk silicon, coupling Maxwell equations for the electromagnetic fields of the pulsed light and the electron dynamics in the unit cells.
 This calculation is quite time-consuming and is recommended to execute using massively parallel supercomputers.
-:any:`Exercise-6 <exercise-6>`
+:any:`Exercise-7 <exercise-7>`
 illustrates the calculation of a pulsed, linearly polarized light irradiating normally on a surface of a bulk silicon.

+Next 2 exercises (Exercise-8 ~ 9) are for geometry optimization and
+Ehrenfest molecular dynamics based on the TDDFT method for an isolated molecule, acetylene C2H2.
+:any:`Exercise-8 <exercise-8>`
+illustrates xxx.
+:any:`Exercise-9 <exercise-9>`
+illustrates xxx.

-Exercise-7 ~ 8 are for the linear response and the pulsed electromagnetic field calculation over the metallic nanosphere solving the time-dependent Maxwell equations, where the materials are expressed by dielectric function.
+Exercise-10 are for an metallic nanosphere described by dielectric function.
 The calculation method is the Finite-Difference Time-Domain (FDTD).

-Final exercises (Exercise-9 ~ 10) are for geometry optimization and Ehrenfest molecular dynamics based on the TDDFT method for a single water molecule under periodic boundary condition.
-Currently, these are trial functions.
-We omit the explanations,but the input keywords are explained in :any:`List of all input keywords <List of all input keywords>`.
+:any:`Exercise-10 <exercise-10>`
+illustrates the electromagnetic analysis of the metallic nanosphere under a pulsed electric field.

 C2H2 (isolated molecules)